Adapted from Drupal theme by Dr. Radut

 About Shelley Haven

-Her experience in AT encompasses a wide range: evaluating client needs, custom designing and fabricating technology accommodations, conducting workshops, and writing and publishing training materials.
-In the education arena, Shelley has provided AT training and technical assistance to hundreds of schools and districts (both as a private consultant and as part of a state-funded program), and directed AT resources and services for Stanford University's Office of Accessible Education (OAE) from 2000 to 2008.
-She was instrumental in creating the Schwab Learning Center at Stanford (now part of CHC in Palo Alto) for students with learning differences and ADHD, promoted the principles of Universal Design for Learning (UDL), and laid the groundwork for Stanford's online accessibility program.
-Shelley created and taught an online college course for UCSC Silicon Valley Extension, “Assistive Technology for Learning Differences”.
+Shelley's broad experience in AT includes evaluating client needs, custom designing and fabricating accommodations, conducting classes and workshops, and publishing training materials.
+In the education arena, Shelley provided AT training and technical assistance to hundreds of schools and districts (as a private consultant and as part of a state-funded program).
+She directed AT resources and services for Stanford University's Office of Accessible Education (OAE) from 2000 to 2008, was instrumental in creating the Schwab Learning Center at Stanford (now part of CHC in Palo Alto) for students with learning differences and ADHD, and laid the groundwork for Stanford's online accessibility program.
+More recently, Shelley created and taught an online college course for UCSC Silicon Valley Extension, “Assistive Technology for Learning Differences”.